-Old Town Sacramento is one of those spots that you have to visit at least once.
-Sure it is touristy and sometimes overpriced, but there is a lot of character in its old streets, saloons, and shops.
-I have been multiple times and each time I stumble on something new to explore.
-The shops all generally open at 10 AM and you can get here via car, train, bus or even boat, so why not go explore?
+Old Sacramento is one of those spots that you have to visit at least once.
+Sure it is touristy and sometimes overpriced, but there’s a lot of character in its old streets, saloons, and shops.
+I have been multiple times, and each time I stumble on something new to explore.
+The shops all generally open at 10 AM and you can get here via car, train, bus or even boat, so why not explore?
+Here is all the information.

 We spent the better part of a day walking around the park and exploring its many attractions, here are some of the spots I recommend you check out when exploring Old Sacramento.

 Munchies Salt Water Taffy

 The candy shop was a great first stop on our tour of Old Town.
 It had hundreds of flavors of taffy ranging from bacon maple (tasted like pancakes) to frosted cupcakes.
 All of the candy was in barrels, and you could try a sample if you were kind to the lady working there.

 They also have other types of candies, like rock candy and suckers.
 I dropped five bucks on assorted taffy and spent the car ride home eating them.

 G. Willikers Toy Emporium